w3f/polkadot-wiki/docs/learn/learn-governance.md

 Since the above example is a public referendum, **Super-Majority Approve** would be used to calculate the result.
-Super-Majority Approve requires more _aye_ votes to pass the referendum when turnout is low, therefore, based on the above result, the referendum will be rejected.
+Super-Majority Approve requires more _aye_ votes to pass the referendum when turnout is low; therefore, based on the above result, the referendum will be rejected.

 :::info only the winning voter's tokens are locked.

-If the voters on the losing side of the referendum believe that the outcome will have negative effects, their tokens are transferrable so they will not be locked into the decision.
+If the voters on the losing side of the referendum believe that the outcome will have adverse effects, their tokens are transferrable, so they will not be locked into the decision.
 Winning proposals are autonomously enacted after the [enactment period](#enactment).

 :::